 Try out for the Summer School chorus.

-Move-in and check-in hours continue from noon to 4 pm.
-Complete any items remaining on your H-ticket and note the following additional activities
+Move-in and check-in continues from noon to 4 pm with the following exception: the immunization clinic continues from 11 am to 4 pm.
+Complete any items remaining on your H-ticket and note the following additional activities.

 IEL and SIEL students: take the 11 am placement test.

 - You must take this test today, unless you took it on campus in the spring.
 Arrive by 10:30 am in Science Center Hall B and bring your government-issued photo ID.